TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 2. **Add Axis Titles**:
    - X-axis: Label as **"Days of the Week"**.
    - Y-axis: Label as **"Revenue"**.

-This Bar Chart provides a clear visual comparison of daily revenue, helping businesses quickly identify peak days and plan accordingly.

 #### Step 3: Add a Slicer for Dynamic Filtering